-Hallucinations may affect your vision, sense of smell, hearing, or bodily sensations.
+Hallucinations may affect your vision, sense of smell, taste, hearing, or bodily sensations.

 Tactile hallucinations involve the feeling of touch or movement in your body.
 For example, you might feel that bugs are crawling on your skin or that your internal organs are moving around.
 You might also feel the imagined touch of someone’s hands on your body.

-Substance abuse is another fairly common cause.
-Some people see or hear things that aren’t there after drinking too much alcohol or taking drugs like cocaine or PCP.
+Substance use is another fairly common cause of hallucinations.
+Some people see or hear things that aren’t there after drinking too much alcohol or taking drugs like cocaine.

-Lack of sleep can lead to hallucinations.
-If you have not slept in days or do not get enough sleep over long periods of time, you may be more prone to hallucinations.
+Not getting enough sleep can also lead to hallucinations.
+You may be more prone to hallucinations if you haven’t slept in multiple days or don’t get enough sleep over long periods of time.

 - high fevers, especially in children and the elderly

 - deafness, blindness, or vision problems